EU scales up green subsidies – How you can benefit from new support for clean investments

 - Diversifying imports of critical raw materials by strengthening global engagement with reliable partners, including partnerships with emerging markets and developing economies.

 The EU’s goal is to be able to extract 10%, process 40% and recycle 15% of its annual consumption of strategic raw materials by 2030.
 In addition, not more than 65% of annual consumption of each strategic raw material at any stage of processing should be from a single third country by 2030.
+The Council and the European Parliament propose to raise the processing level to 50% and the recycling level to 20%.
+The European Parliament also proposes to add a requirement that mining, processing or recycling companies seeking to have their investments included in the quotas will need to be 40 percent owned by European entities.

 In relation to finance, the Communication acknowledges that private investment may need to be supplemented by State aid, noting that the revised State aid rules give Member States more flexibility to grant aid, including for the production and recycling of critical raw materials related to key net-zero technologies.